Ferryville Ordinance Chapter 8

 feet above the surface thereof.

-crosswalks and all excavations in or under the same, except as permitted by the ordinances of the
+and all excavations in or under the same, except as permitted by the ordinances of the Village of

-Village of Ferryville or which, although made in accordance with such ordinances, are kept or
+Ferryville or which, although made in accordance with such ordinances, are kept or maintained for an

 (h) Unlawful assembly.
 Any unauthorized or unlawful use of property abutting on a public street, alley